rapidfort/community-images/TROUBLE_SHOOTING.md

 ![Demo](contrib/coverage.png)

 Community images project rely on upstream source image to work correctly.
-Broadly, the issues will fall into following categories:
+Broadly, the issues will fall into the following categories:

-1. ### Coverage script is not exercising a feature that is used in production (Coverage missing).
+1. ### The coverage script does not exercise a feature used in production (Coverage missing).
     > Remediation: We need to enhance coverage scripts.
 Please report an issue and provide PR if possible.

 1. ### Incorrect usage of the upstream source image (User error).